Smoking ban plan for playgrounds

 If the new law is passed, it will mean patients and visitors will have to leave hospital grounds to smoke.

-The consultation, which will help shape the final legislation, is also seeking views on plans to introduce additional changes to the existing smoking ban, which came in in 2007.
+The consultation, which will help shape the final legislation, is also seeking views on plans to introduce additional changes to the existing smoking ban, which did not include hospital grounds or playgrounds.

 These include: